How to Be Ready for the Coming of the Lord

 So, how can we discern God’s voice?
 Hearing God’s voice requires sensing it with our spirit, or as the saying goes, “when the soul moves, the heart knows.”
 God’s word is the truth, it has authority and power, it could not be spoken by any person, and those with heart and spirit are absolutely able to sense these things.
 I trust that we’ve all had similar feelings and experiences as we read the words of Jehovah and the Lord Jesus.
 In every new era God begins, He comes to do a new stage work.
 Unlike prophets, who for specific purposes receive God’s revelations, spread a few volumes of His word, and then are finished, God speaks many words, expresses many truths, provides people with life, points out the paths of practice for the new era, reveals mysteries, and gives prophecies based on the needs of corrupt mankind.
 Also, God is the Lord of creation, He observes people’s hearts, He sees through to our corrupt natures, and He can expose the corruption hidden deep in our hearts.
 These are all the special characteristics of God’s word.
 Just as when the Lord Jesus came, He did the further work of redemption on the basis of the law, expressed the way of “Repent: for the kingdom of heaven is at hand” (Matthew 4:17), and taught us such things as how to confess our sins, repent, be tolerant, be patient, suffer, and bear a cross, and revealed God’s loving, merciful disposition.
 The Lord Jesus also revealed the mystery of the kingdom of heaven and the conditions for entering the kingdom of heaven, such as, “Not every one that said to Me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of My Father which is in heaven” (Matthew 7:21).
 He also exposed the nature and essence of the Pharisees by saying things such as “Woe to you, scribes and Pharisees, hypocrites!”
 (Matthew 23:13) and “You serpents, you generation of vipers, how can you escape the damnation of hell?”
 (Matthew 23:33).
 From the words expressed by the Lord Jesus we can see that all of the Lord’s words are the truth, that all come from God, and that none could be uttered by a member of corrupt mankind.

-In the same way, if we wish to receive the returned Lord in the last days, we must listen with our hearts for God’s voice, see whether any particular words are the truth, whether they originate with God, whether they have authority and power, whether they reveal the corrupt dispositions hidden deep within people’s hearts, and whether they give us practical paths of practice and resolve our difficulties and confusion.
+In the same way, if we wish to receive the returned Lord in the last days, we must listen with our hearts for God’s voice.
+When some people preach the Lord’s return, we should see whether any particular words are the truth, whether they originate with God, whether they have authority and power, whether they reveal the corrupt dispositions hidden deep within people’s hearts, and whether they give us practical paths of practice and resolve our difficulties and confusion.
 We must believe that through humbly seeking, we are certain to recognize God’s voice, receive the returned Lord, and dine with Him at the wedding banquet.
 Just as the Lord’s words say, “My sheep hear My voice, and I know them, and they follow Me” (John 10:27).

 Thanks be to God for His guidance.
 May God be with us, allow us to hear the words spoken by the Holy Spirit to the churches, and joyously receive the Lord’s return!
 Amen!